 We derive our revenues from providing advertising space to customers on out-of-home advertising structures and sites.
 A decline in the economic prospects of advertisers, the economy in general or the economy of any individual geographic market or industry, particularly a market or industry in which we conduct substantial business and derive a significant portion of our revenues, such as the New York and Los Angeles metropolitan areas, and the entertainment, retail and health/medical industries, could alter current or prospective advertisers' spending priorities.
 See "Item 1.
 Business-Our Portfolio of Outdoor Advertising Structures and Sites."
-In addition, disasters, acts of terrorism, disease outbreaks and pandemics (such as the COVID-19 pandemic), hostilities, wars, political uncertainty, extraordinary weather events (such as hurricanes), power outages, technological changes and shifts in market demographics and transportation patterns (including reductions in foot traffic, roadway traffic, commuting, transit ridership and overall target audiences due to remote work, safety concerns or otherwise) caused by the foregoing or otherwise, could interrupt our ability to build, deploy, and/or display advertising on, advertising structures and sites, and/or lead to a reduction in economic certainty and advertising expenditures.
+In addition, disasters, acts of terrorism, disease outbreaks and pandemics (such as the COVID-19 pandemic), hostilities, wars, political uncertainty, changes in governmental fiscal and trade policies (such as tariffs), extraordinary weather events (such as hurricanes and wildfires), power outages, technological changes and shifts in market demographics and transportation patterns (including reductions in foot traffic, roadway traffic, commuting, transit ridership and overall target audiences due to remote work, safety concerns or otherwise) caused by the foregoing or otherwise, could interrupt our ability to build, deploy, and/or display advertising on, advertising structures and sites, and/or lead to a reduction in economic certainty and advertising expenditures.
 Any reduction in advertising expenditures could adversely affect our business, financial condition or results of operations.
 Further, advertising expenditure patterns may be impacted by any of these factors; for example, advertisers' expenditures may be made with less advance notice and may become difficult to forecast from period to period.
-We are also experiencing the economic effects of the current heightened levels of inflation on our income and expenses, particularly with respect to our posting, maintenance and other expenses, some of our corporate expenses, and our interest expense.
-Though we cannot reasonably estimate the full impact of the current heightened levels of inflation on our business, financial condition and results of operations at this time, a portion of these increases may be partially offset by increases in advertising rates on our displays and cost efficiencies.
 See "Item 7.
 Management's Discussion and Analysis of Financial Condition and Results of Operations."